LIABILITY MACHINES

-By Nick Kandas
+By: Nick Kandas

 This week (February 25, 2020) in Personalized Media Communications LLC v.
 Google LLC, Judge Rodney Gilstrap of the United States District Court of the Eastern District of Texas asked the parties to provide briefing on the impact of a federal circuit decision on this case.[1]
 Personalized Media Communications responded by writing that machines, in this case servers, are agents of Google.[2]
 Unpacking how Personalized Media arrived at this incredulous claim requires a quick and exciting dip into the world of patent venue.